rotemdan/speak-the-web/README.md

 ## How to use

-Whenever the cursor hovers an area of text that can be spoken, a small `▶` icon should appear right above the top right corner of that area.
+Whenever the cursor hovers an area of text that can be spoken, a small `▶` icon should appear next to the top right corner of that area.
 To stop the speech press the escape key.

 ## Future